ivan-guerra/programmador.com/content/posts/cross-device-password-management.md

 myself a better chance that if one of my accounts got hijacked, atleast my other accounts would be safe.
 I needed a password manager.

-# Finding a Password Manager
+# FINDING A PASSWORD MANAGER

 There's no shortage of password managers to choose from[^2].
 To narrow down my search, I considered what devices I use and what my typical workflow looks like.